BRIKEV/remix-paraglidejs/examples/remix-paraglidejs-example/README.md

 Which tech stack are you using?
 Vite
 ```

 Now you have the ParaglideJS setup.

-Check [official usage doc](https://inlang.com/m/gerre34r/library-inlang-paraglideJs#usage) or our example.
+Once you have this you can check out our [README](https://github.com/BRIKEV/remix-paraglidejs) with the steps you need to follow to use paraglideJS.